 Then pop into the oven bake!

 Hint: Using parchment paper can help prevent a lot of frustration when baking.
 I like to use unbleached parchment paper when I have it.
+It makes for easier clean up and keeps your dessert's looking better.

 Substitutions